Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 typically more focused on the bottom line

-and like, what it is
+and like what it is

 and what we need to do to make it better.

-And probably less astute
+And probably less astute when it comes to

 what we need to do